How to generate the Design History File for your medical device

 Continuous Verification with the Traceability Matrix

-It is recommended that you review the Traceability Matrix (see MAN-07 Traceability) and use it as a guide early and often throughout the full lifecycle of Configuration Items being managed in Ketryx.
+It is recommended that you review the Traceability Matrix (see MAN-07 Traceability) early and often and use it as a guide throughout the full lifecycle of Configuration Items being managed in Ketryx.
 It will help you visualize the relationships required by 21 CFR 820 and ISO 13485 for design controls and also see if anything is missing and what to fix.
 This is also why it is a required artifact in many regulatory regions.

 Release Progress Check